• Skip to primary navigation

 4. Whisk in tapioca starch, cream of tartar, baking soda and salt.

-sweet potato waffle batter
+Sweet potato waffle batter in mixing bowl.

 1. Pour 2-3 tablespoons of the waffle batter onto the preheated waffle iron.
 Cook until golden brown and crispy.
 (You'll want to cook the waffles a little longer than normal to get them extra crisp.)